PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

 ![processed data histogram](writeup-resources/data-distribution.png)

 ## Model Architecture

+### Lenet5
 The LeNet5 architecture was used initially.
-The [`Lenet5()`](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/08ab6742c4b76a96857c5704f97038ece75f88aa/model.py#L230) function reuturn a regression model that adapts the **LeNet5** classification model for our purpose, replacing the last dense layer of 10 neurons with a single neuron that predicts a real value (steering angle).
+The [`Lenet5()`](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/08ab6742c4b76a96857c5704f97038ece75f88aa/model.py#L230) function returns a regression model that adapts the **LeNet5** classification model for our purpose, replacing the last dense layer of 10 neurons with a single neuron that predicts a real value (steering angle).
 The loss function has also been changed to mean squared loss (MSE) for regression.
 The model has the following layers

 | Layer         | Layer Specs                                | Output Size |
 |---------------|--------------------------------------------|-------------|